Wa7gh/kids/README.md

 ## Planning and Development Process

-for future i'm planning to enhnance the ux and make complete website .
+for the future, I'm planning to enhance the UX and make complete website.
 ### Unsolved problems
 set state for switch between channel